7RU7H/CTFs/TryHackMe/Markdown/GameBuzz/GameBuzz-Helped-Through.md

 The time to live(ttl) indicates its OS.
 It is a decrementation from each hop back to original ping sender.
 Linux is < 64, Windows is < 128.
 ![ping](Screenshots/ping.png)

+Nmap found:
 ![](nmapcustomjs.png)

+Email templating from:
 ![](incognitoemail.png)

+Vhost fuzzing with ffuf
 ![](fuzzthehostbeforeal.png)

+Gobustering directories
 ![](gbthedev.png)

+Recursively again from `/secret`
 ![](secretupload.png)

+To find file upload page
 ![](thesecretuploadpage.png)
+Checking the source for the parametres
 ![](supsource.png)

-This is just the message of uplaod
+This is just the message of upload - script.php
 ![](insiderthesupdir.png)

 ## Exploit